-Step 1: Repair your credit
+Step 1: Remove negative items from your credit report

 Step 2: Get a secured credit card

-- Make strategic purchases on the card, only with certainty that you can pay off each debt you incur quickly.
+- Make strategic purchases on the card, with certainty that you can pay off each debt you incur quickly.
 In addition, never leave a balance on the card that’s over 30 percent of the available credit line.

 Step 3: Diversify with a loan

 The types of debt that you have matter when it comes to your credit score.
-So you don’t want to just have credit cards, because this doesn’t show that you’re maintaining a good mix of debt.
+So, you don’t want to just have credit cards, because this doesn’t show that you’re maintaining a good mix of debt.
 With that in mind, your next step on the road to better credit is to take out a smaller sized loan that you won’t have any trouble paying back.

 In most cases, this is going to be a small personal loan.
 You can use the money you receive for anything – home repairs, making important purchases, or some people even take out loans and divert the money to an investment.
 That way, you get the credit benefit of paying off the debt while building a better financial outlook at the same time.

 In some cases – particularly if you really need a new set of wheels to get to work – then you may want to take out a slightly larger auto loan.
 This doesn’t mean that you head out to a luxury car dealer and go crazy.
 Instead, you opt for a much more economical car and may have to use a lender who specifically works with high-risk borrowers.